oktetlabs/te-jenkins/README.md

    assigned to this host should be passed to `teTsDocPipeline` template.
 3. A host where publish-logs pipeline is run.
 It is the host where archive of logs of testing runs is stored.
-In Jenkins it should have label `ts-logs`.
+Label of this host should be passed to `publish-logs` pipeline as `logs_node` parameter.
+By default it will try to use `ts-logs` label.
 4. A host where bublik-import pipeline is run.
 It should have label `bublik-import` in Jenkins.
 From that host Bublik web interface should be available.